On Infinite Prefix Normal Words: Introduction

 \section{Introduction}

 Prefix normal words are binary words where no factor has more $1$s than the prefix of the same length.
-As an example, the word $11100110101$ is prefix normal, while $11100110110$ is not, since it has a factor of length 5 with 4 1s, while the prefix of length 5 has only 3 1s.
-Finite prefix normal words were introduced in~\cite{FL11} and further studied in~\cite{BFLRS_CPM14,BurcsiFLRS17,SWW17,CLR18}.
+As an example, the word $11100110101$ is prefix normal, while $11100110110$ is not, since it has a factor of length 5 with four 1s, while the prefix of length 5 has only three 1s.
+Finite prefix normal words were introduced in~\cite{FL11} and further studied in~\cite{BFLRS_CPM14,BurcsiFLRS17,SWW17,CLR18,BG19,FKNP20,BFLRS20}.

-The original motivation for studying prefix normal words comes from the problem of {\em Indexed Binary Jumbled Pattern Matching}~\cite{IJFCS12,AmirCLL_ICAPL14,GagieHLW15,ChanL15,CunhaDGWKS17}.
-Given a finite word $s$ of length $n$, construct an index in such a way that the following type of queries can be answered efficiently: For two integers $x,y\geq 0$, does $s$ have a factor with $x$ $1$s and $y$ $0$s?
-As shown in~\cite{FL11}, prefix normal words can be used for constructing such an index, via so-called {\em prefix normal forms}.
+One motivation for studying prefix normal words comes from the problem of {\em Indexed Binary Jumbled Pattern Matching}~\cite{IJFCS12,BurcsiCFL12_ToCS,MoosaR_JDA12,GiaGrab_IPL13,AmirCLL_ICAPL14,GagieHLW15,ChanL15,CunhaDGWKS17,ADKN20}: Given a finite word $s$ of length $n$, construct an index in such a way that the following type of queries can be answered efficiently: for two integers $x,y\geq 0$, does $s$ have a factor with $x$ $1$s and $y$ $0$s?
+As shown in~\cite{FL11,BurcsiFLRS17}, prefix normal words can be used for constructing such an index, via so-called {\em prefix normal forms}.

-Prefix normal words have been shown to form bubble languages~\cite{RSW12,SW12,BFLRS_CPM14}, a family of binary languages with efficiently generable combinatorial Gray codes; they have connections to the Binary Reflected Gray Code~\cite{SWW17}; and they have recently found application to a certain class of graphs~\cite{Blondin17a}.
-Indeed, three sequences related to prefix normal words are present in the On-Line Encyclopedia of Integer Sequences (OEIS~\cite{sloane}): A194850 (the number of prefix normal words of length $n$), A238109 (a list of prefix normal words over the alphabet $\{1,2\}$), and A238110 (equivalence class sizes of words with the same prefix normal form).
+Prefix normal words have also been shown to form bubble languages~\cite{RSW12,SW12,BFLRS_CPM14}, a family of binary languages with efficiently generable combinatorial Gray codes; the language of prefix normal words has connections to the Binary Reflected Gray Code~\cite{SWW17}; and, recently, prefix normal words also appeared in a graph theoretic context~\cite{BM18}.
+Indeed, three sequences related to prefix normal words are present in the On-Line Encyclopedia of Integer Sequences (OEIS~\cite{oeis}): A194850 (the number of prefix normal words of length $n$), A238109 (a list of prefix normal words over the alphabet $\{1,2\}$), and A238110 (maximal equivalence class sizes of words with the same prefix normal form).

 In~\cite{CLR18}, we introduced infinite prefix normal words and analyzed a particular procedure that, given a finite prefix normal word, extends it while preserving the prefix normality property.
 We showed that the resulting infinite word is ultimately periodic.
 In this paper, we present a more comprehensive study of infinite prefix normal words, covering several classes of known and well studied infinite words.
-We now give a quick tour of the paper.
+We will now give a quick tour of the paper (for precise definitions, see Section~\ref{sec:basics}).